African Forum for Agricultural Advisory Services: History

 The African Forum for Agricultural Advisory Services (AFAAS) was initially formed as the Sub-Saharan African Network on Agricultural Advisory Services (SSANAAS).
 The SSANAAS was created at the first Regional Networking Symposium on Innovations in Agricultural Advisory Services, which was held in Kampala, Uganda in October 2004.
 The initial member countries were Kenya, Malawi, Mali, Namibia, South Africa, Tanzania and Uganda.

 The second Symposium was held in September 2006 in Kampala.
 It brought together the additional African countries of Eritrea, Ethiopia, Ghana, Mozambique, Nigeria, Rwanda and Zambia; this brought the total of participating member African countries to fourteen.
 At this Symposium, it was decided that the network should go beyond Sub-Saharan Africa (SSA) and include all of Africa.
-This necessitated the change of the name to the African Forum for Agricultural Advisory Services and AFAAS was consequentially legally set up as an NGO in Uganda and became the successor body to SSANAAS in 2011.
+This changed its name to the African Forum for Agricultural Advisory Services, and AFAAS was consequentially legally set up as an NGO in Uganda and became the successor body to SSANAAS in 2011.

 Member Countries

-AFAAS has 13 country fora and is currently operating in 40 countries that include the following:
+AFAAS has 13 country offices and is currently operating in 40 countries, which includes: